digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/ha.rst

 The database-based sequencer can be horizontally scaled and placed behind a load balancer to provide high availability and performance improvements.

-Deploy multiple sequencer nodes for the Domain with the following configuration:
+Deploy multiple sequencer nodes for the sync domain with the following configuration:

  - All sequencer nodes share the same database so ensure that the storage configuration for each sequencer matches.
  - All sequencer nodes must be configured with `high-availability.enabled = true`.

 .. note::

-    Starting from canton 2.4.0, sequencer high availability is enabled by default when using supported storage.
+    Starting from Canton 2.4.0, sequencer high availability is enabled by default when using supported storage.

 .. literalinclude:: /canton/includes/mirrored/enterprise/app/src/test/resources/external-ha-sequencers.conf
    :start-after: user-manual-entry-begin: SequencerHAConfig
    :end-before: user-manual-entry-end: SequencerHAConfig

-The Domain node only supports embedded sequencers, so a distributed setup using a domain manager node must then be configured to use these Sequencer nodes by pointing it at these external services.
+The sync domain node only supports embedded sequencers, so a distributed setup using a sync domain manager node must then be configured to use these Sequencer nodes by pointing it at these external services.

-Once configured the domain must be bootstrapped with the new external sequencer using the :ref:`bootstrap_domain <domain_bootstrapping>` operational process.
+Once configured the sync domain must be bootstrapped with the new external sequencer using the :ref:`bootstrap_domain <domain_bootstrapping>` operational process.
-These sequencers share a database so just use a single instance for bootstrapping and the replicas will come online once the shared database has sufficient state for starting.
+These sequencers share a database so just use a single instance for bootstrapping and the replicas come online once the shared database has sufficient state for starting.

 As these nodes are likely running in separate processes you could run this command entirely externally using a remote administration configuration.